-She continued her walk as she ate, wandering among the trees along the river.
+She continued her walk, wandering among the trees along the river.
 An eagle flew overhead; she could hear its wings cut the air as it passed.
 Grasses reached toward the sky.
 Brilliant colours of wildflowers filled the fields.

 The world was still a beautiful place.
 Her gaze panned the scene.
 A different kind of beautiful, she sighed.
 Not like before.
 A tinge of sadness touched her heart.
 Very beautiful, yes.

 Footsteps pounded on the path ahead.
 Someone was coming.
 She darted off the trail into the thick growth and crouched low.
 Adam had warned her not to go so far.